neilmunday/slurm-mail/tests/integration/README.md

 Under the `tests/integration` directory you will need to change the `FROM` line in each Dockerfile to use your image repository.

+You will also need to edit `tests/integration/run.sh` to use your image repository.

 You are now ready to run Slurm-Mail's GitHub workflows with your repository.